Selling A House With Termite Damage in Harlingen, TX

 7. Close the Deal

-The escrow or title company will conduct a title search to confirm that there are no outstanding liens or ownership issues that could delay the sale.
-If the buyer requests it, they’ll also complete a final walkthrough of the home to verify that the property’s condition matches what was agreed upon during negotiations
+Once the title company or escrow agency completes a title search, if no liens are unresolved or ownership problems exist, there will be no impediments to closing.
+If the buyer requests it, they’ll perform a final walkthrough of the house to confirm that the property’s condition matches what was previously agreed upon during the negotiations.

 Selling With A Real Estate Agent Vs. Cash Buyer